 Lapad is a suburb of Dubrovnik that is around 20 minutes walk or a short bus ride away.
 The Uvala beachfront promenade, lined with numerous café bars, restaurants, and even beaches, is well-known in this area.

-Lapad beach is thronged with travelers as many of Dubrovnik’s great beachfront hotels are located here.
+Lapad Beach is thronged with travellers as many of Dubrovnik’s great beachfront hotels are here.

 You will find deck chairs, showers, and changing areas at this beach, as this is one of the popular sunbathing spots in Dubrovnik.